 The transtheoretical model (Prochaska & DiClements, 1983) incorporates the power of intention, outlining six steps in behavior change:

 During the first three stages, we're working through thoughts and emotions, suggesting half the battle is changing our minds and how we think about our behavior.
 The extent to which we intend to change a behavior is the activation barrier we must cross.
 It can be a gradual, nonlinear process, from consideration to commitment.
 At any point, relapse can take us back to square one.
-Only 20% of former smokers and alcoholics reach the final step, termination, at which point there is no longer much risk of relapse.
+Fewer than 20% of former smokers and alcoholics reach the final step, termination, at which point there is no longer much risk of relapse.